nuxt-community/axios-module/docs/options.md

 * Default: `false`

-Adds an interceptor to automatically set `withCredentials` config of axios when requesting to `baseUrl` which allows passing authentication headers to backend.
+Adds an interceptor to automatically set `withCredentials` config of axios when requesting to `baseURL` which allows passing authentication headers to backend.

 ### `debug`